Realm: dorsetcouncil.gov.uk Full

 - Output

-- CRITICAL: Marked as down within the last day
+- UNKNOWN: No Data.
+No data but not marked as down within the last week

 - Last State Change